 Hint: You can make some money from your cleaning spree by selling CDs, DVDs and other items to Decluttr.

-As you can see, there are lots of things you can do at night while not spending a dime.
+As you can see, there are lots of things you can do at night without breaking the bank.
 It’s all about getting creative and searching out ideas.